| Mega-Crises: Understanding the Prospects, Nature, Characteristics and the Effects of Cataclysmic Events

 Emergency response organizations, as we have argued in earlier writing, must deal with both "routine emergencies" (dangerous events, perhaps extremely severe, that are routine because they can be anticipated and prepared for) and "true crises" (which, because of significant novelty, cannot be dealt with exclusively by pre-determined emergency plans and capabilities).
 These types of emergencies therefore require emergency response organizations to adopt very different leadership strategies if they are effectively to cope with the differential demands of these events.
 In this paper, we develop further ideas about leadership under crisis conditions, concentrating on the political leadership and decision making functions that are thrust to the center of concern during such crisis events.

 Leonard, Herman B., and Arnold M. Howitt.
 "Leading in Crises: Observations on the Political and Decision-Making Dimensions of Response."
-In Mega-Crises: Understanding the Prospects, Nature, Characteristics and the Effects of Cataclysmic Events, edited by Ira Helsloot, Arjen Boin, and Louise K. Comfort, 25–37.
+Chap.
+3 in Mega-Crises: Understanding the Prospects, Nature, Characteristics and the Effects of Cataclysmic Events, edited by Ira Helsloot, Arjen Boin, and Louise K. Comfort, 25–37.
 Springfield, IL: Charles C. Thomas, 2012.